 Whether you’re changing locations down the street or across the country, moving is a stressful and expensive experience.

-As you’re shopping for things like new furniture and decor, it’s important to factor in the estimated moving costs before you start packing.
+As you’re shopping for new furniture and decor, it’s essential to factor in the estimated moving costs before you start packing.

-Read on to learn how movers determine the cost to move your belongings so you have a better forecast of how much money you’ll need to set aside in your moving budget.
+Read on to learn how movers determine the cost of moving your belongings so you have a better forecast of how much money you’ll need to set aside in your moving budget.